Chlorine-Free Toilet Paper: Ditch the Chemicals, Keep the Comfort

 🔍 Look for: Labels that say “TCF” or “unbleached” if you want the safest chlorine-free choices.

-Why Avoid Chlorine in Toilet Paper?
+Reasons to Avoid Chlorine in Toilet Paper

 Health Impacts